Joe Bordeaux

 Joe Bordeaux (March 9, 1886 - September 10, 1950) was an American film actor.
 He appeared in more than 70 films between 1914 and 1940.

+In the early 1910s Bordeaux appeared in a number of Fatty Arbuckle pictures, including Mable and Fatty's Simple Life, Fatty's New Role, Fatty's Plucky Pup, Fatty's Faithful Fido, and Fatty's Tintype Tangle.

 He was born in Pueblo, Colorado, and died in Los Angeles, California.